Noto501/Code-Structure-Guidelines/java-guidelines.md

 ### Imports
 All imports should be grouped at the top of a class.

-Avoid using wildercard(aka star imports) imports.
+Avoid using wildercard(aka star) imports.
 ### Magic Numbers

 Avoid magic numbers(arbitrary values in a code block).